dropdog/docs/docs/theming.md

 ### Graphics and imaginery best practices

+- Use the ```<picture>``` element by default (see the [specification](http://picture.responsiveimages.org/)).
+Drupal 8.x has a core support for this using the [http://scottjehl.github.io/picturefill/](http://scottjehl.github.io/picturefill/) polyfill and the [responsive_image](https://github.com/drupal/drupal/tree/8.0.x/core/modules/responsive_image) module.

 ### Fonts and typography
 - Try using open source fonts (eg [Google Fonts](https://www.google.com/fonts)).
 - If you have the copyright to download the fonts locally do this instead of loading them from the online source.
-- Be careful so the selected fonts (and their fallback) to support all the languages.
+- Be careful so the selected fonts (and their fallback) do support all the languages.

 ### External CSS and JS libraries
 Please check [development/Adding 3rd party libraries](development#adding-3rd-party-libraries)